 Even if a facelift is recommended as part of your FFS, we advocate waiting at least 6 months after any plastic surgery procedure before pursuing a face lift or any other facial rejuvenation procedure.

 Because feminine facial features are generally smaller or more petite than male features, FFS can leave some individuals with excess laxity of the skin.
 Depending on a person’s age and health, this excess laxity may resolve on its own or it may warrant a facelift in order to remove it.

 Still, regardless of gender or facial surgery, most individuals would benefit from facial rejuvenation at some point in their life.

-While we recommend that FFS be done in a single stage, it can be broken up into parts—typically an ‘upper face’ and ‘lower face’ phase.
+While we recommend that facial feminization surgery be undertaken in a single, long format surgical session, it may also be broken up into parts—typically an ‘upper face’ and ‘lower face’ phase if so desired.

 Each “phase” would encompass a few procedures that closely relate to each other in terms of keeping a harmonious balance to the face (i.e. forehead and nose or chin and jaw).

 These two phases can be performed as close as two days or as long as several years apart.
-Of course, a single, comprehensive FFS procedure can also be performed.
-For those seeking complete FFS with simultaneous hair transplants, we usually recommend splitting the entire procedure over two consecutive days.
+Of course, a single, comprehensive surgical procedure is typically performed to save on recovery time and surgical costs.
+For those seeking to undergo complete FFS with simultaneous hair transplants, we usually recommend splitting the entire procedure over two consecutive days.